buckaroogeek/unifi-pihole-doh-docker/README.md

 ## Update Notes
 Date        | Notes
 ----------  | -------------------------------
+8 Dec 2022  | Synology DSM 7 uses systemd.
+The docker macvlan post by Ivan Smirnov (see below) outlines a simple integration of the shim.sh script with systemd which helps to automate network configuration for macvlan containers following network restarts.
 8 March 2021| DOH-Client tag moved from latest to current release (2.2.10).
 The rpmcache service is still a work in progress and will not work correctly.
 6 June      | Added this update comment section.
 Added a command line section.
 31 May      | Added docker-compose-farmos.yaml - docker configuration for farmos and database.
 FarmOS (farmos.org) is an open source farm management application that I am exploring for my small hay business.